LuisCarrizo/advanced-wp-multisite-cloner/README.md

 Install the files on a hidden folder o subdomain on your server.

+Update 2 files, with your site's data:

+1) networks.php
+2) location.php

-Run the app, and enjoy.
+Run the app, and enjoy!!!

 ## Examples